781flyingdutchman/background_downloader/README.md

 the task fails, the sequence will be `enqueued` -> `running` -> `waitingToRetry` -> `enqueued` -> `running` -> `complete` (if the second try succeeds, or more retries if needed).
 A `Request` will behave similarly, except it does not provide intermediate status updates.

+Note that certain failures can be resumed, and retries will therefore attempt to resume from a failure instead of retrying the task from scratch.

 ### DownloadTask & UploadTask